ivop/frida/README.md

 * Use latest Qt5 5.15.x or Qt6.
 * Linux builds with both clang++ and g++.
 * Windows builds with MinGW-g++, MS compiler is not supported.
-Qt 5 builds for Window 8.1, Qt 6 for Windows 10, and later.
+Qt 5.15.2 builds for Window 7/8.1, Qt 6.5.0 for Windows 10, or later.
 * macOS builds with clang++ that comes with XCode.
 Qt 5 builds for macOS 10.15, Qt6 for 11.x and later.
 * FreeBSD builds with clang++. frida-nopch.pro builds with gcc.
 * OpenBSD builds with eg++ and clang++.